franco-bianco/solanaswap-go/README.md

 - Extracts swap information from swap transactions
 - Parsing methods:
   - Pumpfun and Jupiter: parsing the event data
-  - Raydium, Orca, and Meteora: parsing Transfer and TransferChecked methods of the token program
+  - Raydium, Orca, Meteora, and PumpSwap: parsing Transfer and TransferChecked methods of the token program
   - Moonshot: parsing the instruction data of the Trade instruction

 ## Installation